LaunchCodeEducation/java-web-development/src/chapters/classes-part2/instance-and-static-methods.rst

 but each method is missing some code.
 Filling in that code is left for you to do as one of the chapter exercises.

-   TODO: Make sure the chapter exercises ask for this!

 .. sourcecode:: java
    :linenos: